rebelsky/sams-assorted-musings-reflections/scholarship-ai-ia-plan.md

 [6] I hope that my real peer reviewers don't use generative AI.
 It is, unfortunately, a practice that seems to be increasingly prevelant.

-[7] I may have been the one who initially added them to the SIGCE TS sites.
+[7] I may have been the one who initially added them to the SIGCE TS sites. (brag brag brag)

 [8] Crap!
 Why doesn't that work any more?